ErgoEtzy/Germanic-Comparative-Lexicon/README.md

-﻿# PIE-Lexicon
+﻿# Germanic Comparative Lexicon
-PIE / Germanic Lexicon
+PIE / Germanic Comparative Lexicon
 ======================

 A collection of Proto-Indo-European, Proto-Germanic, and Old Germanic lexical notes in Markdown format, made for use in Obsidian.